-Traditionally a standard inertial measurement unit (IMU) comprised of 3-axis linear acceleration measurement by accelerometers installed at center of mass and 3-axis angular velocity measurement by rate gyros readily provides complete attitude motion-related measurements spanning the 3-dimensional space [1, 2].
+Traditionally a standard inertial measurement unit (IMU) comprised of 3-axis linear acceleration measurement by accelerometers installed at center of mass and 3-axis angular velocity measurement by rate gyros readily provides complete attitude motion-related measurements spanning the 3-dimensional space [5, 6].
 Sometimes a 3-axis magnetometer is added to complete the attitude with heading (yaw angle).
-The gyroscope-free inertial measurement unit (GF-IMU) is one of the more popular IMU methods to derive linear acceleration, angular acceleration, and angular velocity [3, 4].
+The gyroscope-free inertial measurement unit (GF-IMU) is one of the more popular IMU methods to derive linear acceleration, angular acceleration, and angular velocity [7, 8].
 Compared to the traditional IMU, the GF-IMU utilizing only accelerometers includes several features such as low-cost, easy calibration, being less affected by temperature variations, and a simple mechatronic setup.
 Some recent works propose to use a set (6, 9, etc.) of 3-axis accelerometers, complemented sometimes by one 3-axis magnetometer.
 Kalman filters and observers are proposed to be used to combine these measurements.
-The proposed work in this thesis consists in revisiting these configurations/estimation approaches and combining with recent magnetic navigation approaches [5, 6, 7, 8, 9].
+The proposed work in this internship consists in revisiting these configurations/estimation approaches and combining with recent magnetic navigation approaches [9, 10, 11, 12, 13].
+Also some mapping aiding techniques need to be considered, together the fusion with visual data informations.
 The goal is to estimate attitude and velocity in a first step and later focus on the observability of position state.